ichdream/cpp-and-its-templates/part1-the-basics/1-2-Class Templates.md

   >
   > In general, only the syntactic requirements can be checked by the compiler.
 If the validity or meaning of a program depends whether a sequenced of template arguments models a concept, and the concept is satisfied but not modeled, or if a semantic requirement is not met at the point of use, the program is ill-formed, no diagnostic required.

+- <font color="yellow">**concept会有损性能吗**？</font>

+  不会

+  > That is important because the constraints are evaluated at compile time and therefore produce no overhead in terms of the generated code: This constrained template will produce code that is just as the unconstrained versions we have discussed elsewhere.

 ### 2.4 Friends